-If available on the radio and/or on a premium display such as the instrument panel cluster, and supported by your cellular phone, the uconnect[®] phone will provide notification to inform you of your phone and network status when you are attempting to make a phone call using uconnect[®] phone.
-The status is given for roaming, network signal strength, phone battery strength, etc. You can dial a phone number with your cellular phone keypad and still use the uconnect[®] phone (while dialing via the cellular phone keypad, the user must exercise caution and take precautionary safety measures).
-By dialing a number with your paired Bluetooth[®] cellular phone, the audio will be played through your vehicle's audio system.
-The uconnect[®] phone will work the same as if you dial the number using voice recognition.
+If available on the radio and/or on a premium display such as the instrument panel cluster, and supported by your cellular phone, the UconnectTM Phone will provide notification to inform you of your phone and network status when you are attempting to make a phone call using UconnectTM Phone.
+The status is given for roaming, network signal strength, phone battery strength, etc.